About Beyond Emancipation (B:E)

 B:E is Alameda County’s primary provider of services for former foster youth.

 Since our inception in 1995, we have grown from a small auxiliary of the County’s Independent Living Skills Program to an independent nonprofit organization serving nearly 1,000 youth each year.

 B:E provides a range of supportive programs designed to help former foster and probation youth overcome their challenges, mitigate risks, and make healthy, successful transitions to adulthood and independent living.

-Our work is supported by contracts with the County Social Services Agency, corporate and foundation partners, and generous individual donors.
+Our work is supported by contracts with Alameda County Social Services Agency, corporate and foundation partners, and generous individual donors.

 The Independent Charities Seal of Excellence is awarded to the members of Independent Charities of America and Local Independent Charities of America that have, upon rigorous independent review, been able to certify, document, and demonstrate on an annual basis that they meet the highest standards of public accountability, program effectiveness, and cost effectiveness.